-Written and directed by Grace Porter, a finale farewell of two lovers, Nina and Mia together in their once shared living room, now sparse of belongings.
+Written and directed by Grace Whitfield, a finale farewell of two lovers, Nina and Mia together in their once shared living room, now sparse of belongings.
 Starring: Grace Carter and Lynsey Murrell.

 The writing is a great example of creative storytelling that manages to move through a much larger story in an extremely brief amount of time.
 There’s no doubt in its clear, flowing emotion, and its message about how quickly things can change in a relationship and what they leave behind.
 It brings an artistic edge to a fairly classic tale of ending relationships.
 The emotions are only enhanced by its great choice of music, rounding out the experience well.